-Needless to say, the competition in the market is on a constant rise, especially with the ever growing popularity of online shopping.
-This means that businesses need to keep an eye on their competitors’ behaviour while setting prices in order to get the much needed competitive edge in the market.
-Comparing prices online is easy and customers are well aware about the monetary value of a product.
-These factors are also important considerations while setting the price for a product or service.
+With the rise in eCommerce sales, and the friction-less comparison shopping digital commerce enables, competition in the market has gotten much more aggressive and real-time.
+Businesses need to keep an eye on their competitor’s pricing strategy while setting prices to get the much needed competitive edge in the market.
+Comparing prices online is easy and customers are well aware of the monetary value of a product.
+These factors are also important considerations while setting the right price in eCommerce.

 1. If you’re planning to set the price above the price of your competitor, then you’d need to bring in new features and improvements in your product that would justify the increased price.